deepakjois/dhun/README.md

 * Music playback using CoreAudio APIs

-* Spotlight metadata querying by keyword to find audio files on computer
+* Simple query syntax (like `artist:Rahman`)  Spotlight metadata querying by keyword to find audio files on computer

 # Feedback